Antiz96/antiz.fr/content/blog/foss-recap-2025.md

 I'd like to conclude once again by thanking every awesome people I had the chance to meet, spend some time and work with this year.
 The above accomplishments probably wouldn't have been a thing without them! :pray:

-Also, happy new year everyone! :hugs:
+Happy new year everyone! :hugs: